boazbk/tcs/lec_11_running_time.md

 * Formally modeling  running time, and in particular notions such as $O(n)$ or $O(n^3)$ time algorithms. \
 * The classes $\mathbf{P}$ and $\mathbf{EXP}$ modelling polynomial and exponential time respectively. \
 * The _time hierarchy theorem_, that in particular says that for every $k \geq 1$ there are functions we _can_ compute in $O(n^{k+1})$ time but _can not_ compute in $O(n^k)$ time.
+* The class $\mathbf{P}_{/poly}$ of _non uniform_ computation and the result that $\mathbf{P} \subseteq \mathbf{P}_{/poly}$

 >"When the measure of the problem-size is reasonable and when the sizes assume values arbitrarily large, an asymptotic estimate of ... the order of difficulty of [an] algorithm .. is theoretically important.
 It cannot be rigged by making the algorithm artificially difficult for smaller sizes", Jack Edmonds, "Paths, Trees, and Flowers", 1963

 >"The computational complexity of a sequence is to be measured by how fast a multitape Turing machine can print out the terms of the sequence.
 This particular abstract model of a computing device is chosen because much of the work in this area is stimulated by the rapidly growing importance of computation through the use of digital computers, and all digital computers in a slightly idealized form belong to the class of multitape Turing machines.", Juris Hartmanis and Richard Stearns, "On the computational complexity of algorithms", 1963.